nutanix/nai-llm/demo/README.md

-# Chatbot Demo
+# Chatbot demo

-This is a chatbot demo which talks to the model endpoint over REST API and responds in realtime.
+This is a real time chatbot demo which talks to the deployed model endpoint over the REST API.

 ## Install Python requirements

     pip install -r requirements.txt

-## Run Chatbot
+## Run chatbot

 Once the inference server is up, run